Marketing professor honored by top research journal

 Monday, February 5, 2007

-Retailers who want to maximize success need to do more than satisfy their customers, they need to get their customers to actively recommend them to others.
+Retailers who want to maximize success need to do more than satisfy their customers; they need to get their customers to recommend them to others actively.
 But how do you get customers to do that?
-Answering such practical questions is one of the key reasons Dr. Tom Brown, a marketing professor in the Spears School of Business at Oklahoma State University, is getting some very special attention.

 “It is certainly reward enough to get your research published in a strong journal in the first place, but to receive the Sheth Award really validates the many hours of work that went into the project,” said Brown, who has been receiving some “validation” from the Spears School as well, which has awarded him its Richard W. Poole research award for two years in a row.

-Both the Sheth and the Poole awards include cash rewards and Spears School Dean Sara M. Freedman supports as “extremely important” the monetary aspects of such honors.
-“You really cannot put a dollar value on the national exposure and recognition the publication of solid research projects like Tom’s attracts to the Spears School and OSU as a whole.
-It’s enormous, so we need to reward this kind of achievement any way we can,” said Freedman.
+“You really cannot put a dollar value on the national exposure and recognition the publication of solid research projects like Tom’s attracts to the Spears School and OSU.
+It’s enormous, so we need to reward this kind of achievement any way we can,” Freedman said.

-“What we learned was that, without a committed relationship between the dealer and the consumer, it was a customer’s level of satisfaction with the service that decided whether or not they were willing to promote the dealership by word-of-mouth,” said Brown.
+“What we learned was that, without a committed relationship between the dealer and the consumer, it was a customer’s level of satisfaction with the service that decided whether or not they were willing to promote the dealership by word-of-mouth,” Brown said.
 “When customers begin to feel a sense of commitment to the dealership, we believe that positive word-of-mouth will continue, even when satisfaction with the retailer dips, at least for the short run.”

 Still open to further research are questions about consumers and how they may use word-of-mouth recommendations about the dealership as a means of expressing themselves or telling others about themselves.

-For more details on the findings of Brown’s research, the article title is “Spreading the Word: Investigating antecedents of Consumers’ Positive Word-of-Mouth Intentions and Behaviors in a Retailing Context” published in the Journal of the Academy of Marketing Science, Spring 2005.
+For more details on the findings of Brown’s research, the article title is “Spreading the Word: Investigating antecedents of Consumers’ Positive Word-of-Mouth Intentions and Behaviors in a Retailing Context” published in the Journal of the Academy of Marketing Science, spring 2005.